Yiwei98/TDG/Readme.md

 The training and inference code are as follows:

 ### step1:
-prepare llama-7b checkpoint and store it in the main directory
+prepare llama-7b checkpoint and store it in the code directory

 ### step2:
 prepare conda environment with requirements.txt